kubernetes/contributor-site/content/en/blog/2023/2023-10-20-kcs-shanghai/index.md

   future plans of SIG Scheduling.
 This SIG is responsible for designing, developing, and testing components related to Pod scheduling.

-{{< figure src="/blog/2023/10/20/kcs-shanghai/kcs03.jpeg" alt="A technical session about sig-multi-cluster" caption="A technical session about sig-multi-cluster" >}}
+{{< figure src="/blog/2023/10/20/kcs-shanghai/kcs03.jpeg" alt="A group of contributors sat at tables, listening to a presenter speaking at a podium" caption="A technical session about SIG Multicluster" >}}

 Following the sessions, a video featuring a call for contributors by [Sergey Kanzhelev](https://github.com/SergeyKanzhelev), the SIG-Node Chair, was played.
 The purpose was to encourage more contributors to join the Kubernetes community,